lightscapevr/website/markdown/drawing.md

 </div>

 ##### Entering a Group or Component
-  * Use the **select** tool to double click on any Group or Component to open it.
+  * Use the **select** or **laser-select** tool to double click on any Group or Component to open it.
   * Or with the Group or Component selected, press in the **Context Menu button** and choose the **Open Group** tool.
   * When inside a Group or Component the rest of the model changes colour and cannot be edited; or it might disappear from view altogether.
-(This is controlled by the standard SketchUp option "View, Component Edit, Hide Rest Of Model".)
+(This can be changed in the Rendering settings in VR, or the standard SketchUp option "View, Component Edit, Hide Rest Of Model".)

 ##### Exiting a Group or Component
-  * While inside a Group or Component, use the select tool and double click outside of the Group or Component to exit.
+  * While inside a Group or Component, use the select or laser-select tool and double click outside of the Group or Component to exit.
   * Or while inside a Group or Component, press in the **Context Menu button** and choose the **Exit Group** tool to exit the current Group or Component.

 <div class="docs-vid embed-responsive embed-responsive-16by9 mb-3 shadow">